aidenszolosi/markdownreader/README.md

 - **Text Editor**: Any basic text editor will do, but if you want suggestions, [Visual Studio Code](https://code.visualstudio.com/) is a great option.
 - **Command Line Basics**: Familiarity with basic command line operations will be helpful.

-## Installation

-First, we need to set up our tools:

-1. **Install Whisper-JAX**:

-    Open your command line interface (CLI) and run:

-    ```shell
-    pip install whisper-jax
-    ```

-    This command installs the Whisper-JAX library, which we'll use for audio transcription.

 ## Prepare Your Development Environment